riverford/durable-ref/README.md

 ## Rationale

 It is often useful to be able to refer to a value across machines or to preserve a reference to a value across restarts and so on.
+Particularily when the value is large and impractical to convey directly.

 Often you will see this: